 - improve the currency and accuracy of biodiversity information

 - create a system that will work side-by-side with existing environment information systems

-To help with integrating data, we're also developing an Australian Biodiversity Information Standard.
-The standard will be built by Australia's Terrestrial Ecosystem Research Network (TERN) and Regional Land Partnership (RLP).
+The Standard was built by Australia's Terrestrial Ecosystem Research Network (TERN) and the department’s Regional Land Partnership (RLP) program.

 Get in touch

 If you have any questions about the project or want to find out more, contact us at firstname.lastname@example.org